Inference Offloading for Cost-Sensitive Binary Classification at the Edge: The H2T2 Policy

 \subsubsection{Algorithm}

 We present the proposed HI-Hedge with Two Thresholds (H2T2) policy in Algorithm~\ref{alg:hedge_hi}.
-We note that H2T2 maps to the Prediction with Expert Advice (PEA) problem, where the \textit{experts} are the threshold tuples $\vec{\theta}$.
+We note that H2T2 maps to the Prediction with Expert Advice (PEA) problem, where the \textit{experts} are the threshold tuples $\vec{\theta}$, and the expert chosen in round $t$ and $\vec{\theta}^{(t)}\coloneq(\theta_l^{(t)},\theta_u^{(t)})$.
 We denote the set of experts as $\Theta$.
 Given $\theta_l \!\leq\! \theta_u$, it follows that $|\Theta| \!=\!
 2^{b-1}(2^{b}+1)$ experts.
 Fig.~\ref{fig:illustration} illustrates three regions of the experts with respect to an observed $f_t$.
 We maintain weights for all experts.
 The probability of choosing an expert in a round is proportional to its weight in that round.
 This process will be discussed shortly.

 Under H2T2, given the output of the LDL and the expert (i.e., threshold tuple) chosen in round $t$, denoted with superscript $^{(t)}$, the local prediction $h_l(x_t)$ is defined as follows: { }

 H2T2 offloads all samples for which $h_l(x_t)$ is ambiguous.
 Otherwise, it still offloads with a probability $\epsilon$ based on a Bernoulli random variable $\zeta_t\!\sim\!\text{Ber}(\epsilon)$.
 The motivation of this \textit{exploration} step will be explained shortly.
 If H2T2 does not offload, $h_l(x_t)$ is the predicted class.